-If you’ve spent any time looking at interiors online during 2020, chances are you’ve come across modern farmhouse decor.
+If you spent any time looking at interiors online during 2020, chances are you’ve come across modern farmhouse ideas.
 The use of whitewashed walls, timber cladding and cool contrasting metalwork creates the unexpectedly calm yet cozy environment that we’re all looking for at the moment.

 Breaking down the walls between contemporary and country, the modern farmhouse look is full of opportunities for you to find your own take on the style, and to allow it to reflect your interiors personality.